 Just like with any breed, make sure a parent is always present during any interactions between a pet and a child.
 Not only do you need to teach your pet how to interact with children, but you also need to show your child the right way to handle your pet as well.
 Your child must know to never startle their pet while they’re sleeping or interfere when they are trying to eat.
 Once these rules are understood by both sides, an older child and a Cairn Terrier should be just fine under the same roof.

 Even though the Cairn Terrier is a fairly healthy breed, they are still prone to several health issues.
-Some of the most common health problems seen in Cairn Terriers include:
+Some of the most common Cairn Terrier health problems include:

 Craniomandibular Osteopathy: This hereditary deformation causes the bones in the skull to irregularly enlarge.
 This will make a puppy’s jaw swollen, which will restrict them from properly opening their mouth.
 This condition is treated with anti-inflammatories and painkillers.

 Hypothyroidism: This occurs when there is an imbalance of thyroid hormones in the body.
 Common symptoms include weight gain and skin problems.
 Hypothyroidism can easily be cured with a synthetic hormone pill.

 Luxated Patella: This hereditary disease occurs when the kneecap slips out of its groove.
 The severity ranges on a case by case basis.
 In serious cases, luxated patella can cause lameness, pain, or immobility.

 Heart defects: Several heart issues occur in purebred dogs.
 Murmurs are especially common in Cairn Terriers but are not always a reason for concern.